marksmanuk/lxamiga/README.md

 In theory the script may also run on Windows but is untested and you'd probably be better off running the official Amiga Explorer client for Windows.

-I have tested with a stock Amiga 600 and Amiga 1200 using both Serial at 19,200 baud and over Ethernet with a 3com Etherlink III PCMCIA card and AmiTCP 4.1.
+I have tested with a stock Amiga 500, Amiga 600 and Amiga 1200 using both Serial at 19,200 baud and over Ethernet with a 3com Etherlink III PCMCIA card and AmiTCP 4.1.

 ### Prerequisites

 You will need Perl 5 installed and Device::SerialPort.

-#### Serial
+#### Serial (RS232)

-* Amiga is running Exporer process, default 19,200 8N1 RTS/CTS
+* Amiga is running Amiga Explorer process, default 19,200 8N1 RTS/CTS
 * Amiga is connected to Linux with null serial cable, default serial device /dev/ttyUSB0 - using USB/Serial adapter.

 #### Ethernet (TCP/IP)

-* Amiga is running Explorer process, default 192.168.1.200 port 356
+* Amiga is running AMiga Explorer process, default 192.168.1.200 port 356
 * Amiga is connected to same network as Linux

 ## Example Usage